weberkai/msx-tape-read/README.md

 The challenge was to load the data from an old brazilian radio program which aired some MSX code: Rádio USP - Clip Informática - Episode: 102

+But the audio available was low and accelerated.

 The data starts at 25m00s from this video: https://www.youtube.com/watch?v=QSzMP64DPnI

 First download the mp4 video from YT, then extract the aac audio with: